 Some beginners will be discouraged and be frustrated at the beginning, feel that the data structure and algorithm are very abstract and obscure.

 Don’t worry, that is very normal for beginners.
 I also got the same feeling when started learning.
 The real reason is that you did not find your own learning method, and haven’t built confidence for it.
-This is my roadmap and tips for you, be patient and keep moving.
+This is my roadmap and tips for you, Keep patience and keep moving.

 Data structure and algorithms do involve some mathematical reasoning and proof, especially when analyzing the time and space complexity of an algorithm.